LabKey/labkey-ui-components/README.md

 This repository defines all of the components available in the @glass scope.
 These React components, utility functions, and models comprise the LabKey Glass UI framework.

-:warning: **Private** :warning: LabKey Glass components are intended for internal use only.

-:construction: **Warning** :construction: LabKey Glass is under development so these components should be considered unstable.
-Once they're ready we'll officially push the components as version 1.0.0.
+:construction: **Warning** :construction:
+LabKey Glass is under development so these components should be considered unstable and are very likely to change.
+Once they're ready, we'll officially push the components as version 1.0.0.
+:construction: **Warning** :construction:

 ## Package listing